P-90

-The P-90 (sometimes written P90) is a single coil electric guitar pickup produced by Gibson since 1946.
-Gibson is still producing P-90s, and there are outside companies that manufacture replacement versions.
-Compared to other single coil designs, such as the ubiquitous Fender single coil, the bobbin for a P-90 is wider but shorter.
+The P-90 (sometimes written P90) is a single coil electric guitar pickup produced by Gibson Guitar Corporation since 1946, as well as other vendors.
+Compared to other single coil designs, such as the Fender single coil, the bobbin for a P-90 is wider but shorter.
 The Fender style single coil is wound in a taller bobbin, but the wires are closer to the individual poles.
-This makes the P-90 produce a different type of tone, somewhat warmer with less edge and brightness.
-As with other single-coil pickups, the P-90 is subject to mains hum unless some form of hum cancellation is used.
+This makes the P-90 produce a somewhat warmer tone with less edge and brightness, As with other single-coil pickups, the P-90 is subject to AC hum unless some form of cancellation is used.

 History

-Around 1940, Gibson offered a new bridge pickup cased in metal for the ES-100/125 series as an alternative to the classic Charlie Christian pickup.